Battle of Djerba

-The Battle of Djerba (Cerbe) took place in May 1560 near the island of Djerba, Tunisia.
-The Ottomans under Piyale Pasha's command overwhelmed a large joint Christian alliance fleet, composed chiefly of Spanish, Papal, Genoese, Maltese, and Neapolitan forces.
+The Battle of Djerba (Cerbe Deniz Muharebesi, معركة جربة) took place in May 1560 near the island of Djerba, Tunisia.
+The Ottomans under Piali Pasha's command overwhelmed a large joint Christian alliance fleet, composed chiefly of Spanish, Papal, Genoese, Maltese, and Neapolitan forces.
 The allies lost 27 galleys and some smaller vessels as well as the fortified island of Djerba.
 This victory marked perhaps the high point of Ottoman power in the Mediterranean Sea.

 Until about 1573 the Mediterranean headed the list of Spanish priorities under Philip II of Spain (1556–98); under his leadership the Habsburg galley fleet increased to about 100 ships, and more in wartime.
 Spain sent a major fleet against the Turks in 1560, aiming for the island of Djerba off the coast west of Tripoli.
-The Ottoman fleet won a resounding victory, killing more than 5,000 men and sinking many vessels.
+The fleet took the coast and built a fortress, but opted to leave before the arrival of an Ottoman fleet of similar size.
+However, with the sudden flight of their admiral, Giovanni Andrea Doria, the Christian fleet disbanded in their way out and became easy prey.
+The Ottomans won, killing more than 5,000 men and sinking many vessels.

 However, typical of the aftermath of Mediterranean battles, the Ottomans did not quickly follow up on their victory.
 Spain was able to rebuild its fleet in the next two years and prepared a new offensive in 1563–64 with nearly 100 ships.
 Despite the Ottomans being victorious in the battle, the supply limitations of their galley fleet made them unable to quickly deploy it elsewhere, either by attacking the defeated powers or the now-exposed Venetian center of gravity.
 It would be five years before the Ottomans followed up on their victory with a major attack on the Knights of Malta, and a decade before they attacked the Venetian Republic again in force.

 Background

-Since losing against Barbarossa Hayreddin's Ottoman fleet at the Battle of Preveza in 1538 and the disastrous expedition of Emperor Charles V against Barbarossa in Algiers in 1541, the major European sea powers in the Mediterranean, Spain and Venice, felt more and more threatened by the Ottomans and their corsair allies.
-Indeed, by 1558 Piyale Pasha had captured the Balearic Islands and together with Turgut Reis raided the Mediterranean coasts of Spain.
-King Philip II of Spain appealed to Pope Paul IV and his allies in Europe to organize an expedition to retake Tripoli from Turgut Reis, who had captured the city from the Maltese Knights in August 1551 and had subsequently been made Bey (Governor) of Tripoli by Sultan Suleiman the Magnificent.
+Since losing against the Ottoman fleet of Hayreddin Barbarossa at the Battle of Preveza in 1538 and the disastrous expedition of Charles V, Holy Roman Emperor against Barbarossa in Algiers in 1541, the major European sea powers in the Mediterranean Sea, the Spanish Empire and the Republic of Venice, felt more and more threatened by the Ottomans and their allies, the Barbary corsairs.
+Indeed, by 1558, Piali Pasha had raided the Balearic Islands, and, together with Dragut, raided the Mediterranean coasts of Spain.

+King Philip II of Spain appealed to Pope Paul IV and his allies in Europe to organize an expedition to retake Tripoli from Dragut, who had captured the city from the Knights Hospitaller in August 1551 and had subsequently been made Bey (Governor) of Tripoli by Suleiman the Magnificent.